scottillogical/fairysecretcompendium/puzzles/roanoke.md

 | Look north at the wing
 | And dig
 | To achieve
-| By dauntless and inconquerable
+| By dauntless and inconquerable | The [Japanese hints](#japanese-hint) say that this is a quote from a book, but many searchers believe that it is a strong match for the words on the Wright Brothers Memorial
 | Determination
 | Your goal.